THOMASELOVE/431-classes-2023/class02/README.md

 ## Today's Opener: The Quick Survey

-As you come in, you will receive a paper survey with 15 questions.
+As you come in, **please take** (from the box at the back table) a paper survey with 15 questions.
 Please read these instructions carefully before writing anything down.

 1. Introduce yourself to someone near you.
 2. Record the survey answers **for that other person**, while they record your responses.